sajjjadayobi/sajjjadayobi/README.md

 # Hi there, I'm Sajjad Ayoubi 👋

 ## Wants to be a Machine Learning Engineer
-- 🔬 currently learning a lot of topics :)
+- 🔬 currently busy & learning a lot of topics :)
-- 🤝 contact me if you are learning too !!!
-  - You can find me on Telegram with @Sajjadayobi